This Rainbow Veggie Bowl features a lot of superfoods and is bursting with nutrients that has the potential to do great things for your body!

-But before I get into the “how-to” portion of today’s post, I want to tell you about all of the superfoods in this power bowl and all of the awesome things they do for your body!
-Because, let’s be honest, if I’m eating a bowl filled with the veggie equivalent of a rainbow, I want to know all the amazing things it’s doing for me!
+Before I get into the “how-to” portion of today’s post, I want to tell you about all of the superfoods in this power bowl and all of the awesome things they do for your body!
+Because, let’s be honest, if I’m eating a bowl filled with the vegetable equivalent of a rainbow, I want to know all the amazing things it’s doing for me!

 - Red Quinoa: Gluten-free, high in fiber and minerals, and antioxidants (can help fight aging and disease)